cnoam/spark_samples/readme.md

 ## Prerequisites
 * Docker is installed
-//* you have root permissions

 First,
 create the docker network:
 `docker network create spark_network`

 Then,
+build the images:
+`docker build  -t spark:latest .`
+`docker build -t spark_py -f ./Dockerfile_with_python .`

+and the Livy docker image as well: TBD

-build and run the containers:
+and run the containers:
 `docker-compose up --scale spark-worker=3`

 **NOTE: